-McKendree College Office of Admission 701 College Road Lebanon, Illinois 62254-1229
+McKendree University Office of Admission 701 College Road Lebanon, Illinois 62254-1229

-For more information about International Admissions, please contact: Christine Thomas, International Student Counselor, cethomas@mckendree.edu, (800) 232-7228, ext.
+For more information about International Admission, please contact: Christine Thomas, International Student Counselor, cethomas@mckendree.edu, (800) 232-7228, ext.
 6408.
-For more information about International Student Services, please contact: Jodi K. Berry, International Student Services, jkberry@mckendree.edu, (800) 232-7228, ext.
-6855.
+For more information about International Student Services, please contact: Dr. Todd Reynolds, International Student Services, treynold@mckendree.edu, (800) 232-7228, ext.
+6857.

-Home Schooling Admissions Policy
+Home Schooling Admission Policy

-McKendree College welcomes applications from home-schooled students.
+McKendree University welcomes applications from home-schooled students.

-If you are completing your high school education under the aegis of a diploma-granting organization, you will need to submit evidence of the coursework completed and performance evaluation.
+If you are completing your high school education under the aegis of a diplomagranting organization, you will need to submit evidence of the coursework completed and performance evaluation.
 For those not completing their diploma with an organization, we require a detailed portfolio of the work you have completed to assess your level of preparation for college-level work at McKendree.
-This portfolio should include descriptions of books and other curricular material used and mastered in preparation for college-level courses, transcripts from community colleges or other courses, scores from Advanced Placement tests, recommendations from qualified tutors or teachers, examples of independent research, or evidence of completed units in science English or other academic subjects.
+This portfolio should include descriptions of books and other curricular material used and mastered in preparation for college-level courses, transcripts from community colleges or other courses, scores from Advanced Placement tests, recommendations from qualified tutors or teachers, examples of independent research, or evidence of completed units in science, English or other academic subjects.
 We also strongly encourage home-schooled students to provide a sample of their writing.